cambridgehackers/connectal/doc/makefilegen.md

-# Using xbsvgen
+# Using makefilegen.py

-Here are the options supported by `xbsvgen`
+Here are the options supported by `makefilegen.py`

 | Option | Long Option | Default | Description |
 ---------|-------------|---------|-------------------------------------|